mgreim3373/DogIdentifier---BackEnd/README.md

 ## About

 This project was started with the goal of building a custom API using Express and MongoDb that had at least 4 RESTful routes for handling GET, POST, PUT/PATCH, and DELETE requests and was able to programatically make post calls to Google Vision's API.
 The requirements also specified that any actions that change data must be authenticated (data must be "owned" by the user performing the change) and that the user must have a relationship with at least one resource.
 The project began by creating entity relationship diagrams to ensure that the project met requirements.
-I then built out the application using Express and MongoDb and tested the API using curl scripts and linked it to my React web app.
+I then built out the application using Express and MongoDb, tested the API using curl scripts and linked it to my React web app.

 ## Unsolved Problems